1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: The equator is the largest circle dividing Earth into equal halves.

-66. All meridians (longitudes) are considered:
+66. All meridians (longitudes) are considered_____________.

 A) Great circles